flyingmachine/nanoc-blog/content/essays/happiness-treadmill.md

 ---
 title: Stepping Off the Happiness Treadmill
-created_at:  Sep 11 14:02:00 -0500 2012
+created_at:  Sep 11 14:02:00 -0500 2013
 kind: article
-summary: Stepping Off the Happiness Treadmill
-draft: true
+summary: "I did not expect to have a life-altering insight while tidying my kitchen some night during the winter of 2011.
+Yet there I was, sponge in hand and mind on idle, when out of nowhere"
 ---

-"Happiness is not something that you pursue; it is something you allow." - Chade-Meng Tan
+> "Happiness is not something that you pursue; it is something you
+> allow." <br />
+> &mdash; Chade-Meng Tan

 I did not expect to have a life-altering insight while tidying my kitchen some night during the winter of 2011.
 Yet there I was, sponge